Grady BoochChief Scientist for Software Engineering IBM Research

 Grady is world-renowned computer scientist who is recognized internationally for his innovative work in software engineering.
 He is currently developing a major transmedia project for public broadcast, Computing: The Human Experience.
 Grady served as Chief Scientist of Rational Software Corporation since its founding in 1981 and through its acquisition by IBM in 2003.
-He now is part of IBM Research serving as Chief Scientist for Software Engineering as well as Chief Scientist for Watson/M. Grady continues to engage with customers working on real problems and maintains deep relationships with academia and other research organizations around the world.
+He now is part of IBM Research serving as Chief Scientist for Software Engineering as well as leading IBM’s research in embodied cognition.
+Grady continues to engage with customers working on real problems and maintains deep relationships with academia and other research organizations around the world.
 Grady is one of the original authors of the Unified Modeling Language (UML) and was also one of the original developers of several of Rational's products.
 Grady has served as architect and architectural mentor for numerous complex software-intensive systems around the world in just about every domain imaginable.

 Grady is the author of six best-selling books, including the UML Users Guide and the seminal Object-Oriented Analysis and Design with Applications.
 He writes a regular column on computing and the human experience for IEEE Software.
 Grady has published several hundred articles on software engineering, including papers published in the early 1980s that originated the term and practice of object-oriented design (OOD), plus papers published in the early 2000's that originated the term and practice of collaborative development environments (CDE).